Kobe Bryant Says He’s Done With Professional Basketball For Good, Will Never Return

 Kobe Bryant is never coming back to professional basketball.
 According to TMZ, the NBA legend has set the record straight on hopes he might return in the near future.

 “I will never come back to the game.
-Ever.”
-He told Rich Eisen.
+Ever,” he told Rich Eisen.

-As USAToday explains, the rumors surrounding the BIG3 might have started when co-founder Jeff Kwatinetz said during the team’s weekly conference call that he was told Kobe Bryant would be playing the next season from a so-called credible source.
+As USA Today explains, the rumors surrounding the BIG3 might have started when co-founder Jeff Kwatinetz said during the team’s weekly conference call that he was told Kobe Bryant would be playing the next season from a so-called credible source.
 However, Bryant’s rep has also told TMZ that the rumors are not true.

 The BIG3 league is now approaching the end of its second season.
-It has attracted many retired basketball greats to play again in the more intimate three-on-three setting, including Allen Iverson, Mike Bibby, Chauncey Billups, Baron Davis and Amar’e Stoudemire.
-Adding Bryant, who was the first vote-ballot Hall of Famer, would take the league to a higher level of visibility.
+It has attracted many retired basketball greats to play again in the more intimate three-on-three setting, including Allen Iverson, Mike Bibby, Chauncey Billups, Baron Davis, and Amar’e Stoudemire.
+Adding Bryant, who is first vote-ballot Hall of Famer, would take the league to a higher level of visibility.

 Kobe Bryant Says He'll Never Play Pro Basketball Again https://t.co/b1lEvxpJk9